mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 So the focus is on, you know, rapid development and that sort of thing.
 So there's fewer tests than say, there might be for like, like Google would have for Gmail or something like that.
-Like there's not like a massive battery of thousands of tests. and of course there's like RSGS to which arcs.
+Like there's not like a massive battery of thousands of tests. and of course there's like RxJS to which RxJS.
 Yes.
-It's used by millions of Delilah developers.
+It's used by millions of developers.
 So we have thousands of tests that we run against that.
 And as a utility library.
 So like it's the testing thing.
 It just depends like environment to environment, but the actual.
-Like what the cultural is, is like, I think kind of varies from company to company.
+Like what the culture is, is like, I think kind of varies from company to company.
 I feel like there's some similarities between say like Facebook and Google, maybe because they're large, companies at the same sort of structure internally, but, Netflix is much smaller, much, much smaller company.
 So they're run quite a bit different.

-**Michaela:** [00:16:41] And also the software and dam developing is quite specific.
+**Michaela:** [00:16:41] And also the software and they're developing is quite specific.
 Right?
 So you have real time on demand media streaming, right?
 I think it's very different.
 Like if you have like an email program or, I don't know what exactly